madbence/fluent-rrd/README.md

 #### `.from(time)` ####
 Alias: `.start(time)`.

-Sets the start time to `time`.
+Set the start time to `time`.
 See `--start`, AT-STYLE TIME SPECIFICATION for details about the `time` parameter.

 #### `.to(time)` ####
 Alias: `.end(time)`.

-Sets the end time to `time`.
+Set the end time to `time`.
 See `--end`, AT-STYLE TIME SPECIFICATION for details about the `time` parameter.

 #### `.step(time)` ####
 Set resulution to `time` seconds if `time` is `Number`, otherwise it will be converted to seconds, like `'10m' = 600`.
 See `--step` for details, `parseTime` for accepted time formats.